emilianodellacasa/mongoid_revisions/README.md

 	last_comment_revision = @comment.revise
  ```

-to create a new revision for a document.
 Please note that the original object will be unchanged!

+### Create a new branch

 To create a new branch of a given document, use